FlyingFathead/whisper-transcriber-telegram-bot/README.md

 # whisper-transcriber-telegram-bot

-Python-based Whisper transcriber bot for Telegram
+A Python-based Whisper transcriber bot for Telegram.

 ## About